-Okay, baby time has been fun, but your maternity leave is up and you may be wondering: What’s the difference between daycare and preschool?
+Okay, baby time has been fun, but your maternity leave is up and you may be wondering: What’s the difference between Day care vs. Preschool?
 Are they the same?
 Do the benefits of preschool outweigh those offered by a good day care?

 Not necessarily.
 That’s because day care centers and preschools operate under the same general guidelines — they’re even licensed and regulated by the same state agencies.
 These days, day care centers often provide more than care — they also offer learning activities to prep kids for kindergarten, which means the curriculum may mirror a good preschool’s.